naturalsavage/MGS4-MDN/README.md

 A Blender plugin to import and export models for Metal Gear Solid 4.

-While this is still a work in progress with some areas that need improvement, it's generally functional for in its current state.
+While this is still a work in progress with some areas that need improvement, it's generally functional in its current state.

 Model format information is partially based Jayveer's implementation for his [Noesis plugin](https://github.com/Jayveer/MGS-MDN-Noesis).